1985 - Receives an honorary Doctor of Laws degree from Lehigh for his work in the international metal trading industry

 In 1970 Diamond acquired a zinc smelter in Clarksburg, West Virginia, from the bankrupt Matthiessen & Hegeler Zinc Company, manufacturing zinc metallic powder at that location for 33 years.
 In 1984 Diamond acquired the Eagle Picher Zinc smelter at Hillsboro, Illinois, where zinc oxide pigments were produced for the major paint manufacturers for about 20 years.

-Diamond is also an avid supporter of the arts at Lehigh, as observed by his endowing of the Diamond Theatre in Zoellner Arts Center.
-His generosity continues through the Claire and Theodore Diamond Theater Endowment Fund.
+Diamond was an avid supporter of the arts at Lehigh, as observed by his endowing of the Diamond Theatre in Zoellner Arts Center.
+His generosity lives on through the Claire and Theodore Diamond Theater Endowment Fund.

 Birth: August 4, 1916